Unity-Technologies/ml-agents/docs/Learning-Environment-Create-New.md

 for the Agent to move around on, a Cube to act as the goal or target for the agent to seek, and a Sphere to represent the Agent itself.

-### Create the floor plane
+### Create the Floor Plane

 1. Right click in Hierarchy window, select 3D Object > Plane.
 2. Name the GameObject "Floor."
-3. Select Plane to view its properties in the Inspector window.
+3. Select the Floor Plane to view its properties in the Inspector window.
 4. Set Transform to Position = (0, 0, 0), Rotation = (0, 0, 0), Scale = (1, 1, 1).
 5. On the Plane's Mesh Renderer, expand the Materials property and change the default-material to *LightGridFloorSquare* (or any suitable material of your choice).